awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 # Tutorial: Restore an Amazon RDS DB instance from a DB snapshot<a name="CHAP_Tutorials.RestoringFromSnapshot"></a>

-A common scenario when working with Amazon RDS is to have a DB instance that you work with occasionally but that you don't need full time\.
-For example, you might have a quarterly customer survey that uses an Amazon Elastic Compute Cloud \(Amazon EC2\) instance to host a customer survey website and a DB instance that is used to store the survey results\.
-One way to save money on such a scenario is to take a DB snapshot of the DB instance after the survey is completed, delete the DB instance, and then restore the DB instance when you need to conduct the survey again\.
+Often, when working with Amazon RDS you might have a DB instance that you work with occasionally but don't need full time\.
+For example, suppose that you have a quarterly customer survey that uses an Amazon EC2 instance to host a customer survey website\.
+You also have a DB instance that is used to store the survey results\.
+One way to save money on such a scenario is to take a DB snapshot of the DB instance after the survey is completed\.
+You then delete the DB instance and restore it when you need to conduct the survey again\.

-When you restore the DB instance, you provide the name of the DB snapshot to restore from, and then provide a name for the new DB instance that's created from the restore operation\.
+When you restore the DB instance, you provide the name of the DB snapshot to restore from\.
+You then provide a name for the new DB instance that's created from the restore operation\.

 For more detailed information on restoring DB instances from snapshots, see [Restoring from a DB snapshot](USER_RestoreFromSnapshot.md)\.